WesternDundrey/KhanBot/dashboard/frontend/pages/config/dman_maker_v2/README.md

-#Configuration Tool
+# D-Man Maker V2 Configuration Tool

-Welcome to Configuration Tool!
+Welcome to the D-Man Maker V2 Configuration Tool!
 This tool allows you to create, modify, visualize, backtest, and save configurations for the D-Man Maker V2 trading strategy.
 Here’s how you can make the most out of it.

 ## Features